xBimTeam/Xbim.IDS.Validator/Readme.md

 // Open a model

-IModel model = IfcStore.Open("SampleFile.ifc"); // Or any other IModel implementation in place of IfcStore (including COBieModel)
+IModel model = IfcStore.Open("SampleFile.ifc"); // Or any other IModel implementation in place of IfcStore (including optionally a COBieModel)

 // optionally you can over-ride some behaviours var options = new VerificationOptions